 Chocolate Strawberry Pie is the perfect dessert for a special occasion.
-These mini-pies have so much wow factor.
-The fresh strawberries and creamy filling hide a sweet, surprise layer of strawberry preserves and everything is topped off with melted milk chocolate and a sprinkling of pink himalayan salt.
-Delicious!
-But here's the best part, these are easy to make and are ready in about 30 minutes.
+These mini-pies have a lot of wow factor.
+The lightly sweetened filling made with cream cheese and goat cheese hides a surprise layer of strawberry preserves.
+Everything is topped off with a fresh strawberry, melted milk chocolate and a sprinkling of pink Himalayan salt.
+This is a no-bake treat that's ready in about 30 minutes.

 Note: Links in the recipe are paid links, Amazon Associates.
 This means I make a small commission when you click and shop.
 Your cost is the same and I only link to and recommend things or ingredients that I use or love.